GIC HIMSS Advocacy Updates: November 2019

 To that end, our job is to advocate on behalf of our organization and community about issues important to furthering health information and technology policy and ensure state government officials are aware of our members’ qualification as a health information and technology subject matter expert.

-National Health IT Week Call to Action!
+Grassroots Call to Action! -

 Tired of non-interoperable, sluggish, manual, paper-based public health data sharing?
 Now’s your chance to make it better.

 You have the First Amendment right as a private citizen to “petition the Government for a redress of grievances,” regardless of where you work and what you do.
 Use your own time and personal devices to take action and educate your elected officials about the importance of modernizing the public health data infrastructure to support 21st Century interoperable public health data exchange.
+The Saving Lives Through Better Data Act (senate) and the LIFT America Act (house) have bipartison support for funding of public health data systems and workforce modernization at CDC and state/local health departments.

 Ever wonder who your federal, state and local representatives are?
 HIMSS advocacy can help.
 We have a useful site that can tell you, all you need is your zip code.